jtnydv/proton/README.md

-implant/phish/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a session on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals. implant/scan/tcp | Uses HTTP to scan open TCP ports on the target session LAN. implant/util/download_file | Downloads a file from the target session. implant/util/multi_module | Run a number of implants in succession. implant/util/upload_file | Uploads a file from the listening server to the target sessions.
+implant/phish/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a session on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals. implant/util/download_file | Downloads a file from the target session. implant/util/multi_module | Run a number of implants in succession. implant/util/upload_file | Uploads a file from the listening server to the target sessions.